ucsb-cs32/s21/_lab/lab04.md

 **Task 1:**
 <p>
-    Design and implment the Police Data representation in **policeData.h/cpp** for individual incidents.
+    Design and implment the Police Data representation in **psData.h/cpp** for individual incidents.
 This must represent the following data for each incident: name, age, gender, race, county, state, signs_of_mental_illness, flee.
 You need to make decisions about types to use to represent these data fields, however, make sure you understand the related constraints and reporting necessities in later steps of this lab.
-Also look at policeState.h and be sure you understand all the getters you will need to support for the aggregated policeData.
+Also look at psState.h and be sure you understand all the getters you will need to support for the aggregated psData.
 They may imply some specific type representations for some of this data.<br>
 </p>

 **Task 2:**
-<p>Design the state level Police Data representation in **policeState.h/cpp**.
+<p>Design the state level Police Data representation in **psState.h/cpp**.
 This aggregated data will be similar to the individual incident data, however, as it represents aggregate data, you will need to make decisions about how to handle the aggregated data.
 For example, instead of just representing the race of a single incident victim, you will want the state level police data to include a field for raceDemogData (that is the racial counts for a demographic population; in this case the population is the victims of police shootings aggregated to a state level).
 See below list for exact getter methods that must be supported and be sure to consider what design choices you want to make in deciding on variables and types associated with this class.<br>

 State level police class must support the following methods:</p>